nebulize/favon/README.md

 app/
 ├── Account # Everything regarding users and their accounts (including authentication) ├── Application # Application bootstrapping
-├── Television # Application and presentation logic for television shows
+├── Common # Common interfaces and classes used by multiple modules ├── Television # Application and presentation logic for television shows
 ```